DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 ---

-**TL;DR** Passwordless authentication allows your users to login without having to enter a password.
+**TL;DR** Passwordless authentication allows your users to log in without having to enter a password.
 Users are authenticated through one-time passcodes delivered via SMS or email.
 Learn how you can implement passwordless authentication in your application with **Facebook Account Kit**.
-Alternativelly, learn about **Auth0 Passwordless** and how you can have greater control over your passwordless integration.
+Alternatively, learn about **Auth0 Passwordless** and how you can have greater control over your passwordless integration.

 We are going to write a lot of code in this tutorial.
 If you would like a quick reference, all the code is located in this [Github repo](https://github.com/auth0-blog/blog-passwordless-authentication).